docker/docs/deploy/access-control/usermgmt-define-roles.md

 ---

 {% if include.ui %}
 {% if include.version=="ucp-3.0" %}

 Docker Universal Control Plane has two types of users: administrators and regular users.
-Administrators can make changes to the UCP swarm, while regular users have permissions that range from no access to full control over resources such as volumes, networks, images, and containers.
+Administrators can make changes to the UCP cluster, while regular users have permissions that range from no access to full control over resources such as volumes, networks, images, and containers.

 Users are grouped into teams and organizations.